censortracker/censortracker/README.md

 Features
 ========

-Censor Tracker provides a lot of useful features, here are the most
+CensorTracker provides a lot of useful features, here are the most
 important:

 - Configurable proxy